Frederick Douglass: A Sailor's Life And Freedom

 Frequently asked questions

-Yes, Frederick Douglass worked on a boat.
-He worked as a caulker in the Baltimore shipyards, pounding hemp into the seams of wooden ships and pouring hot pitch to make them waterproof.
+No, Frederick Douglass worked in a shipyard as a caulker, pounding hemp into the seams of wooden ships and pouring hot pitch to make them waterproof.

 Written by